withaspirit/Elevator-Simulation/README.md

 ## Description

-This is a group project for designing, creating, and simulating an elevator system.
+This is a group project for designing, creating, and simulating a multithreaded elevator system.

 ## Team (Group 4)